 Why is this finding important?

-Because so many underlying conditions can impact the severity of OSA, a single night sleep study just can’t give physicians the entire story.
+Because so many underlying conditions can impact the severity of OSA, a single night sleep study can’t give physicians the entire story.
 For instance, a patient who has allergies may not have the same symptoms night after night, or the humidity in the room may vary and affect the ease of breathing.
-Patients don't sleep in exactly the same position every night either.
-Something as simple as the positioning of pillows and blankets could make a difference on whether they qualify for a clinical OSA diagnosis.
+Patients don’t sleep in exactly the same position every night either.
+Something as simple as the positioning of pillows and blankets could make a difference in whether they qualify for a clinical OSA diagnosis.

 This is a huge problem since OSA can have lifelong health impacts.
 If we wait to diagnose and treat until the patient has severe OSA every time they drift off, we’re letting them accumulate years of irreversible damage to their brains, hearts, lungs, immune systems, and endocrine systems.
 The earlier a patient gets treatment, the longer and healthier their lives will be.